 If you haven’t already, then it would definitely be worth taking a moment to read the review our patients have written here.

 We have two lovely dentists at The Natural Smile so you have a choice of who to see.
 Dr Nicola Bone is the practice principle and the founder of the Natural Smile she has a wealth of experience in all types of Dentistry but particularly in using biocompatible materials.
-Dr Mei-An Hoe is our associate dentist with a wide range of experience and skills, she is currently working under Nicola’s mentorship.
+Dr Mei-An Hoe is our associate dentist with a wide range of experience and skills, she works with the same ethos and uses the same materials as Nicola.

 Both our dentists use the same materials and techniques; there is a difference in the fees they charge to reflect the differences in their experience.
 You can read more about our dentists and the whole team here and have a look at our fee guide here.